20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Karen Duve)

-Since some real estate agents do not work independently, but instead choose to work for a specific building as a leasing agent or property manager, this business card is a perfect choice.
+Why we like it: This business card is a perfect choice since some real estate agents do not work independently but instead choose to work for a specific building as a leasing agent or property manager.
 In addition to the traditional business card items, including a stunning picture of the property will encourage potential buyers to reach out to inquire about the building.

 19. Go Vertical